icanhazstring/random-issue-picker/README.md

 > For more available commands refer to the [Makefile](Makefile)

 After you have done this, you can install the dependencies using `make composer install`.
-If you made you changed, create a pull request and you are ready to go.
+When you've made your changes, create a pull request and you are ready to go.

 Have fun contributing :+1: